hackcheckio/Hackcheck-Private-API/README.md

 ### Endpoints
-**Base URL:** hackcheck.io
+**Base URL:** dev.hackcheck.io
 * /api/v2/lookup/ - Perform qeury searches

 ### Authentication
-Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io Our API authentication is handled by the requesting IP address.
-Once you've purchase a developer plan you can navigate to https://hackcheck.io/profile.
+Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io To authenticate a request on our API you need two things
-All you need to do is add your IP address in the authorized IP address section of /profile and you are authorized to use the private API on that IP address.
+- API key
+- whitelisted IP address
+Once you purchase a developer plan you can navigate to https://hackcheck.io/profile, there you will be able to copy your `API key` and authorize whichever IP address you want.

-### /lookup
+### /api/v2/lookup/
 This endpoint is used to perform various queries against our database to get the information you're looking for.

 #### Queires